willbell71/PyGTKWidgets/readme.md

 ## Spinner

 An activity spinner, call start ( spinner.start() ) to make it appear and animate, call stop ( spinner.stop() ) to hide it.

+## Progres Bar

+A progress bar, call set_fraction and pass a value from 0 to 1, 0 is empty, 1 is full, 0.5 is half etc.